SolderedElectronics/Soldered-I2S-Audio-Amplifier-Arduino-Library/README.md

 ### Hardware design

-You can find hardware design for this board in Soldered I2S Digiatl Audio Amplifier hardware repository.
+You can find hardware design for this board in Soldered I2S Digital Audio Amplifier hardware repository.

 ### Documentation